November 1, 2019:

 The story’s premise was how unflappable Tony Two-Bags remains, whatever the situation.
 How does he do it?
 A key Rendon quote from Kepner’s story: “I feel like there’s bigger things going in this world.
 A baseball game might get magnified because it’s the World Series, but we’re not taking bullets for our country in Afghanistan or wherever it might be.
 This should be a breeze.”

 As much as we all love the game, here is a man who keeps it all in proper perspective.
-Whatever is needed to re-sign him, it’s a must.
+Nationals fans will dearly miss him.

 Aside from the contributions of Rendon and those of budding superstar Juan Soto with their bats, the impact Gerardo Parra had in the dugout and clubhouse cannot be overstated, even if it can’t be measured with sabermetrics.
 The team was playing badly and players seemed uptight when Parra was signed.
 He changed that.
 As ridiculous as “Baby Shark” is, the silly little song will be forever associated with the 2019 championship season, as will the dugout dances he and Anibal Sanchez orchestrated.